-In NAT/Route mode, the DFL-500 is installed as a privacy barrier between the internal network and the Internet.
-The firewall provides network address translation (NAT) to protect the internal private network.
-You can also configure the firewall to provide public access to servers on your internal network.
+In NAT/Route mode, the DFL is installed as a privacy barrier between the internal network and the Internet.
+The DFL firewall provides network address translation to protect the internal private network.
+In NAT/Route mode, you can add a DMZ network to provide public access to internal servers while protecting them behind the firewall on a separate internal network.